khall-repo/555-soil-moisture-snsr-cal/README.md

 and background color of text.
 But changing foreground color resets the background color, and changing background color resets foreground color...

+02-15-2025
+The color stuff now sorted out, can change text color, text highlight color, and background colors of data display label boxes.
+Font attributes of the data display labels can now be changed/updated, such as the font family, size, and weight.
+Font family and weight can be changed in the config.ini file.
+Now working on "arraying" all of the window elements which have mulitiple similar elements, which took awhile to figure out because it wasn't so straight- forward.
+I got the sensor raw data display labels and all font attributes now "arrayed" in both the main-window and imain-window code.
+So much more work to go in this particular task..

 ## Fresh Pi
 # Libraries needed to run ./bin/main are WiringPi and GTK4.